 Choosing your colors is one of the most interesting parts of designing your new metal structure.
 Here at Midwest Steel, we offer many colors for your overhead door.
 However, all roll-up doors are standard white.
 If you’re interested in a colored door, our roll-up doors may not be your best option.
 These color choices may be a deciding factor, so we recommend checking in with your contractor to see your options!

 The material of your doors can also be a deciding factor when choosing your doors.
-Typically, roll-up doors are non-insulated steel.
-However, overhead doors can be both non-insulated and insulated steel.
 At Midwest Steel Carports, the standard roll-up door is a 26-gauge corrugated steel curtain.
 Again, this roll-up door does not have insulation.
 Regarding overhead doors, we offer a non-insulated 25-gauge steel door, whereas the typical insulated door is a 27 gauge steel with medium duty (R-9.65).

 Another important thing to keep in mind when choosing your door is cost.
 While pricing varies across the industry, overhead doors are much higher.
 If you’re looking for a cost-effective option, roll-up doors may be your solution.
 Speak with your salesperson to compare pricing for your building!

 The strength of your door is a valuable investment.
 When choosing your door, you may find one to work better than the other.
-When comparing the standard roll-up door to the standard overhead door (no insulation), durability is about the same.
-On the contrary, once you go up to a door with insulation, you’ll see a much stronger product.
-Once a door is insulated, the insulation is an extra level of protection and in turn increases the strength of the product.
+When comparing the standard roll-up door to the standard overhead door, durability is about the same.

 A common question about these doors is whether or not they are compatible with openers.
 An overhead panel door is compatible with electric door openers and is commonly found with residential buildings.
 However, roll-up doors are typically not compatible with openers.
 If you plan on using your building on a daily basis, a compatible door can be a convenient option for you.
 However, if you’re just using it for storage, roll-up doors may be best.